Rafael Antonio Niño

-Rafael Antonio Niño Munévar (born 11 December 1949) is a retired Colombian road racing cyclist.
+Rafael Antonio Niño Munévar (December 11, 1949 – July 9, 2026) was a Colombian road racing cyclist.
 He won the Vuelta a Colombia in 1970.
 After that he became a professional cyclist from 1973 to 1974.
 He participated in the Giro d'Italia.
 After one year as a professional he returned to Colombia and set up the Banco Cafetero team of which he was the undisputed leader.
 With this strong team he dominated the Vuelta a Colombia and the Clásico RCN during the 1970s.
 He earned the nickname El Niño de Cucaita.
 He won a record six editions of the Vuelta a Colombia.

 After he retired he became a technical director of the Colombia professional cycling team, Café de Colombia, that participated in the Tour de France winning several stages during the 1980s.
+Niño died on July 9, 2026, at the age of 76.